Geodesically smoothed tensor features for pulmonary hypertension prognosis using the heart and surrounding tissues

 Johanna Uthoff

-Postdoctoral Research Associate (now at Auto Trader)
+Postdoctoral Research Associate (now a Data Engineer at Auto Trader)

 Andrew Swift